LarryMarzanJr/tuh-vimrc/README.md

-# Custom .vimrc by Larry Benedicto Marzan Jr.
+# Custom Vim/Neovim config file by Larry Benedicto Marzan Jr.

 ## HOW TO INSTALL